S-Stephen/angular-edpcmentoring/README.md

 ng add campl-ngx
 ```

-Run `ng serve` for a dev server.
+Run `ng serve` for the dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-The campl-ngx library has now been installed into our application, so any modificatin to the library require a rebuild and re-installation to see their effects
+In actioning the above the campl-ngx library has now been installed into our application, so any modification to the library will require a rebuild and re-installation to see their effects

 ## Debug whilst development: